Ten Great Book Description Headlines and Why They Work

 Other than the credentials, here’s why this title works.
 First it claims to have a “contrarian view.”
 As mentioned above, people are looking for something new and different.

 They heard “all the other stuff before.”
 They are looking “for that missing piece” that will make their lives better, make them wealthy, etc. This headline clearly shows new and different without saying, “new and different”.
 “Bold and contrarian” is essentially new and different.
-See if you can up with words that say new and different.
+See if you can come up with words that say “new and different.”

-As mentioned in other titles and in my FREE Guide, people are alerted when they are challenges, and the challenged is “for anyone truly ready for success.”
+As mentioned in other titles and in my FREE Guide, people are alerted when they are challenged, and the challenge here is “for anyone truly ready for success.”
 That’s a challenge to us, so we are going to read the rest of the book description to see what this all about.
 I was just challenged by not being “truly ready for success.”